NexPlayer/Android-SDK/advanced.md

 #### void onVideoRenderCreate ( NexPlayer mp, int width, int height, Object rgbBuffer )

-This method is called when NexPlayer™ needs the application to create a surface on which to render the video.
+This method is called when NexPlayer needs the application to create a surface on which to render the video.

 > **Deprecated** Not available in current version; use IVideoRendererListener instead.